mbuckbee/text_tractor/README.md

 settings then the instructions you get for setting up a new project will wrong though.

 To create your first project hit the big "New Project" button, and give it a name.
-You'll then be presented with some instructions on setting up your application to use TextTractor for it's copy.
-Once you've finished doing that, and some content has been uplaoded, you'll be able to see it.
+You'll then be presented with some instructions n setting up your application to use TextTractor for it's copy.
+Once you've finished doing that, and some content has been uploaded, you'll be able to see it.

 To edit some content, find it by browsing through the tree (this is the big difference to Copycopter), and edit away.